cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 As of now, the rank accounts for the current intention of the agents, and it encourages rank inflation.
 This makes sure it cannot be tampered with and that we do not get stuck in the past with content ranking.

 This mechanism is fully described in our white paper.
-We believe that on-chain governance may change this mechanism in the future (and do so more than once), based on simple A/B testing of different network characteristics important at the time to the network.
+On-chain governance may change this mechanism in the future (and do so more than once), based on simple A/B testing of different network characteristics important at the time to the network.

 ### What's CUDA?
 It is an interface communication model created by NVIDIA, that allows many processes to be executed at the same time.
 It allows developers to use their graphics cards for computing general-purpose computations (usually handled by the processor).